 - @This @This may only be written on a method return type, and means that the method returns its receiver.
 This is helpful when type-checking fluent APIs.
-This annotation is defined by the Returns Receiver Checker (Chapter 23, page 146), but is particularly useful for the Called Methods Checker because many builders are fluent APIs. - @CalledMethodsBottom The bottom type for the Called Methods hierarchy.
+This annotation is defined by the Returns Receiver Checker (Chapter 23, page 147), but is particularly useful for the Called Methods Checker because many builders are fluent APIs. - @CalledMethodsBottom The bottom type for the Called Methods hierarchy.
 Conceptually, this annotation means that all possible methods have been called on the object.
 Programmers should rarely, if ever, need to write this annotation-write an appropriate @CalledMethods annotation instead.
+The type of null is @CalledMethodsBottom.